arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier/datasheets/datasheet.md

 ## Board Operation

-**Note:** Please note that in order to operate with the Arduino MKR IoT Carrier, an Arduino MKR WiFi 1010 is required.
+***Note: Please note that in order to operate with the Arduino MKR IoT Carrier, an Arduino MKR WiFi 1010 is required.***

 ### Getting Started - IDE
-If you want to program your Arduino MKR IoT carrier while offline you need to install the Arduino Desktop IDE <strong>[1]</strong>.
+If you want to program your Arduino MKR IoT carrier while offline you need to install the Arduino Desktop IDE **[1]**.
 To connect the Arduino IoT Carrier to your computer, you’ll need a Micro-B USB cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Web Editor
-All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor <strong>[2]</strong>, by just installing a simple plugin.
+All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor **[2]**, by just installing a simple plugin.

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[3]** to start coding on the browser and upload your sketches onto your board.